GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 demonstration, we will convert a gridded netCDF of bathymetry into an ASCII :math:`xyz` table and use the height information to draw a 2-D histogram in a 3-D perspective view.
-Our gridded bathymetry file is called and covers the region from 0 to 5 E and 0 to 5 N. Depth ranges from -5000 meter to sea-level.
+Our gridded bathymetry file is called ``guinea_bay.nc`` and covers the region from 0 to 5 E and 0 to 5 N. Depth ranges from -5000 meter to sea-level.
 We produce the
 Figure [fig:example\ :sub:`0`\ 8] by running this script: